MarcusKlik/fstpackage.blog/content/post/fst_0.8.0/fst_0.8.0.md

 ## [1] 3.55976
 ```

-But wait, how can the measured write speed (about 3.5 GB/s) be so much higher than the maximum write speed of the SSD used (about 1.2 GB/s)?
-That's because the actual amount of bytes that where pushed to the SSD is lower than the in-memory size of the data frame because of the compression used (**less data == more speed**):
+As we saw earlier, the measured write speed (about 3.5 GB/s) is much higher than the maximum write speed of the SSD.
+This is possible because the actual amount of bytes that where pushed to the SSD is lower than the in-memory size of the data frame because of the compression used (**less data == more speed**):

 ```r